International-Data-Spaces-Association/IDSA-Rulebook/009_Dataspace_Trust_Frameworks.md

 ## Definition

-A **Dataspace Trust Framework (DTF)** is a set of policies, and reconciliation mechanisms that enable data space participants to establish trust and maintain mutual assurance in data sharing interactions.
+A **Dataspace Trust Framework (DTF)** consists of a set of policies and reconciliation mechanisms for claims, as well as business process definitions that enable data space participants to establish trust and maintain mutual assurance in data sharing interactions.
 Trust is treated as a dynamic runtime property, derived from verifiable claims and policy alignments, rather than static certifications or centralized attestations.

 Key terms:
 - **Claim**: A verifiable assertion about a participant's attribute, e.g.: identity, capabilities, or data attributes, expressed in a machine-readable format.
 - **Policy**: A set of rules governing data access, usage, and sharing, or describing required attributes and behaviors.
-- **Reconciliation**: The process of aligning policies and claims through negotiation or transformation, evaluating compliance, without requiring global consensus.
+- **Reconciliation**: The process of aligning policies and claims through negotiation or transformation, evaluating compliance, satisfying the requirements of the reconciling participants without requiring global consensus.
-- **Autonomy & Agency (Sovereignty)**: The ability of a participant to retain control over their data and decisions, including unilateral revocation of access or participation.
+- **Autonomy & Agency** (commonly referred to as *Sovereignty*): The ability of a participant to retain control over their data and decisions, including unilateral revocation of access or participation.
 - **Failure mode**: Scenarios where trust cannot be established, such as unresolvable policy conflicts or compromised claims, leading to interaction termination.

 ### Core Principles